24ways/frontend/src/docs/tokens.md

 [Design tokens](https://medium.com/eightshapes-llc/25dd82d58421) are named entities that store visual design information.
 These are used in place of hard-coded values (such as hex values for color or pixels for spacing) in order to maintain a scalable, consistent system for UI development.

 ## Borders
-Width and radii tokens to style element borders.
+Width and radii tokens are used to style element borders.

 Variable  | Value
 ----------|------------